avaneev/prvhash/README.md

 variables - `Seed`, `lcg`, and `Hash` - are random: they are uncorrelated to each other at all times, and are also wholly-unequal during the PRNG period (they are not just time-delayed versions of each other).
-Moreover, as can be assured with PractRand, the whole `Seed` and `lcg`, and halves of `Hash` separately (as it has a logarithmic-like distribution), can be used as independent random number generators.
+Moreover, as can be assured with PractRand, all of these variables can be used as independent random number generators.

 When the message enters the system as `lcg ^= msgw`, it works like mixing a message with an one-time-pad used in symmetric cryptography.
 This operation